Campsites in Wales

 Wales is a country that is part of the United Kingdom; bordered by England to the east and the Atlantic Ocean and the Irish Sea to the west.
 With a distinct cultural identity, Wales is officially bilingual; the Welsh and English languages having equal status.

-Enjoy the spectacular scenery of the Snowdonia National Park from this tranquil and peaceful campsite.
+Enjoy the spectacular scenery of the Snowdonia National Park from this water sports campsite.
 Situated just a few miles north of the shores of Lake Bala, this is a campsite that you will want to return to over and over again.
-There are fantastic facilities available on Bala campsite with toilets, showers, dishwashing, and a small shop for all of those camping essentials.
-The campsite is relatively quiet with a small playground available for children.

-Situated on the southern coast of north west Wales, this campsite is perfectly placed for exploring the Lleyn Peninsula and the Snowdonia National Park.
-The site is convenient to the narrow gauge railway at Porthmadog, and the journey to Machynlleth on the main line is also recommended.
-There are plenty of excellent cycling routes from the campsite, which are mainly traffic free to Pwllheli and Caernarfon.
+Situated on the coast of north west Wales, this campsite is perfectly placed for exploring the Snowdonia National Park.
 With plenty of facilities on offer, and dogs also welcome, this is a great campsite for all the family!